 ABOVE: Barry Sanders, chairman of the Southern California Committee for the Olympic Games, speaks at a news conference Friday, Jan.
 19, 2007, at the Los Angeles Memorial Coliseum, site of the 1984 summer Olympic games.
 NICK UT/AP Photo LEFT: An artists rendering released Tuesday by the Chicago 2016 Exploratory Committee shows the Sears Tower, top left, and the Chicago skyline and lakefront where Chicago's Olympic bid organizers hope to host the 2016 games.
-AP Photo/Chicago 2016 Exploratory Committee to say LEAST "I feel bad that people wasted their money on such trite, blah pop music." - MANDY MOORE, talking about her earlier music
+AP Photo/Chicago 2016 Exploratory Committee

+"I feel bad that people wasted their money on such trite, blah pop music." - MANDY MOORE, talking about her earlier music

+NOTABLE NUMBERS
-This event is sponsored by

-the Department of Rhetoric, Communication & Journalism,

-Student Affairs and New Student Programs.

-NOTABLE NUMBERS The age of the child whose family was kicked off of an Age of E. Howard Hunt at death.
-Hunt helped engineer The age that Neil Havens Rodreick pretended to be for Impacting your life:
+Lecture by Author Cathy Small (Pen Name: Rebekah Nathan) Tuesday, January 30, 2007 3:00 p.m.
+Lecture Followed by Reception & Book Signing Banquet Rooms, Oakland Center Copies of the book are available for purchase in the Oakland University Bookstore.
+This event is sponsored by the Department of Rhetoric, Communication & Journalism, Student Affairs and New Student Programs.
+The age of the child whose family was kicked off of an airplane after the child threw a terrible temper tantrum.
+88 Age of E. Howard Hunt at death.
+Hunt helped engineer the first Watergate break-in.
+The age that Neil Havens Rodreick pretended to be for a full day, enrolled as a 7th grader.
+Impacting your life:

 Starting now, everyone crossing an international border, including those of Canada and Mexico, by air must carry a passport.

+Postie Oscar Picks

+Movie junkies make their call

+the

-Postie Oscar Picks Movie junkies make their call THE PROS, FROM LEFT TO RIGHT: KYLE MAGIN, MARIA VITALE, KELLY REYNOLDS, KARA O'CONNELL AND JEFF KRANITZ
+THE PROS, FROM LEFT TO RIGHT: KYLE MAGIN, MARIA VITALE, KELLY REYNOLDS, KARA O'CONNELL AND JEFF KRANITZ photo by Celeste Filiatrault

+Best Picture

-Best Picture Kelly: "The Departed" Jeff: "Babel" Maria: "The Departed" Kyle: "The Departed" Kara: "Little Miss Sunshine," "I always root for the underdog.
+Kelly: "The Departed" Jeff: "Babel" Maria: "The Departed" Kyle: "The Departed" Kara: "Little Miss Sunshine," "I always root for the underdog.
 Plus, seeing a comedy in the running is refreshing; The Oscars are always so serious."

+Best Actor

+Kelly: Leonardo Dicaprio Jeff: Forest Whitaker, "He should have won for his performance in 'Fast Times at Ridgemont High' So this'll have to make up for it."
+Maria: Will Smith Kyle: Leonard Dicaprio Kara: Peter O'Toole

+Best Actress

-Best Actress Kelly: Helen Mirren, "After all the hype this movie ("The Queen") and Helen have gotten recently, I don't see any other logical choice for the award."
+Kelly: Helen Mirren, "After all the hype this movie ("The Queen") and Helen have gotten recently, I don't see any other logical choice for the award."
 Jeff: Helen Mirren Maria: Meryl Streep Kyle: Penelope Cruz Kara: Judi Dench

+Best Director

+Kelly: Martin Scorsese Jeff: Martin Scorsese Maria: Martin Scorsese, "He's known for being a great director, so why hasn't he won yet?"
+Kyle: Clint Eastwood Kara: Alejandro

+González Iñárritu

-Design Kelly: "The Devil Wears Prada" Jeff: Refused to answer.
-Maria: "Marie Antoi-Kyle: "Devil Wears Prada," "The clothes actually make Meryl Streep look hot."
-Kara: "Marie Antoinette" Best Costume
+Best Costume Design Kelly: "The Devil Wears Prada" Jeff: Refused to answer.
+Maria: "Marie Antoinette" Kyle: "Devil Wears Prada," "The clothes actually make Meryl Streep look hot."
+Kara: "Marie Antoinette"